paablo-pierre/triangle-classification/README.md

 - Spring Security.

 ## :wrench:    Initial Configuration
-Configuração no arquivo docker-compose.yml <p>
+Configure docker-compose.yml file in /infra <p>
-Acesse o diretório infra e execute o arquivo com o comando docker-compose up -d
+Access the path /infra and execute the Dockerfile with docker-compose up -d

 ## :hammer: Instalação
 1 - You need to install maven on your desktop